 We highly recommend Airbnb as we found some incredible accommodation around Central America at an extremely low rate.

-We found that you can get even better rate if you go directly to hotels and ask at reception for a discounted price.
+We found that you can get an even better rate if you go directly to hotels and ask at reception for a discounted price.

-Safety and security – El Salvador travel guide:
+Safety and security in the country – El Salvador travel guide:

 Before we got to El Salvador, we were in fact very concerned about our safety.